 CMS Self-Contained Pacemaker Monitor Coverage Criteria and Medical Necessity Requirements 2026

-The digital electronic pacemaker monitor gives the patient a real-time digital readout of pacemaker pulse rate.
-Professional services aren't triggered until the pulse rate changes by five or more beats per minute above or below the initial rate — at which point the patient contacts their physician.
-The audible/visible signal device works differently: it produces a signal the patient can hear and see, and professional contact is required only when that signal changes.
+The first is the digital electronic pacemaker monitor.
+This device gives the patient an instant digital readout of their pacemaker's pulse rate.
+Professional services aren't triggered until the pacemaker rate changes by five or more pulses per minute above or below the device's initial rate.
+When that threshold is crossed, the patient contacts their physician.

 Coverage Indications at a Glance